JulianBroudy/Skedaddle/README.md

 # Skedaddle
-**With the intention of exploring JavaFX capabilities, on February 2019, I started a side project that turned into this Skedaddle game.
-Further development is planned.**
+**A a side project that I started on February 2019 with the intention of exploring JavaFX capabilities, transformed into this game full of GUI effects.
+I am planning on expanding its features to make it a game worth shipping with any new OS.**

 <br>